flyinfish/keycloak-examples/impersonation/README.md

-# this example shows impersonation
+# this example shows impersonation based on admin-fine-grained-authz:v1

 ## run keycloak